jupyter-book/jupyter-book/docs/use/glue.md

 (glue)=

-# Insert figures, tables, and statistics from your code
+# Insert code outputs into page content

 You often wish to run analyses in one notebook and insert them into your documents text elsewhere.
 For example, if you'd like to include a figure,